phoenixdev-kl/vue-storefront/docs/guide/README.md

 To summarize: Your shop is basically a Vue storefront theme that uses features provided by modules.
 Vue Storefront core glues it all together

-Knowing this three concepts allows you to confidentially work with Vue Storefront and make your own shops.
+Knowing these three concepts allows you to confidentially work with Vue Storefront and make your own shops.

 Useful materials: [Vue Storefront project structure](https://docs.vuestorefront.io/guide/basics/project-structure.html)